googlefonts/oxidize/text/2025-03-11-autohinting-highres.md

 visual feature of the outline.
 See [autohinting](2025-01-27-autohinting.md) for a more detailed explanation of hinting and autohinting.

-Since pixel density determines that number of pixels available to represent a particular visual feature, it stands to reason that the benefit of hinting (auto- or otherwise) is _inversely proportional_ to the pixel density of the target display.
+Since pixel density determines the number of pixels available to represent a particular visual feature, it stands to reason that the benefit of hinting (auto- or otherwise) is _inversely proportional_ to the pixel density of the target display.
 Therefore, we can assume that, at some density, the